wswv/BluezWeb-docker/readme.md

 File Structure

+docker-compose.yml: Defines services for bluetooth-manager and optional loki logging.
-Dockerfile: Defines the Docker image, including BlueZ, Python dependencies, and custom UID/GID support. requirements.txt: Lists Python dependencies (flask, dasbus, python-logging-loki). bluezuser.conf: D-Bus configuration for bluezuser to access BlueZ interfaces, located at /etc/dbus-1/system.d/bluezuser.conf. entrypoint.sh: Script to initialize the Bluetooth adapter and start the Flask app. app.py: Flask application with Bluetooth management logic and logging. templates/index.html: Web interface styled with Tailwind CSS for device management. docker-compose.yml: Defines services for bluetooth-manager and optional loki logging.
+Dockerfile (optional for local build): Defines the Docker image with BlueZ, PyGObject, and Python dependencies. requirements.txt (optional): Lists Python dependencies (flask, dasbus, PyGObject, python-logging-loki). bluezuser.conf (optional): D-Bus configuration for bluezuser to access BlueZ interfaces, located at /etc/dbus-1/system.d/bluezuser.conf. entrypoint.sh (optional): Script to initialize the Bluetooth adapter, adjust UID/GID, and start the Flask app. app.py (optional): Flask application with Bluetooth management logic and logging. templates/index.html (optional): Web interface styled with Tailwind CSS.

 Notes

+Pre-built Image: Ensure the image field in docker-compose.yml points to the correct registry (e.g., docker.io/<username>/bluetooth-manager:latest or ghcr.io/<username>/bluetooth-manager:latest).
-Custom UID/GID: Ensure the specified UID/GID match the host system to avoid permission issues.
-Check with id <username> on the Raspberry Pi.
+Custom UID/GID: Set via .env or environment variables to match the host system (check with id <username>).
 Loki Logging: Optional.
 Remove python-logging-loki from requirements.txt and related code in app.py if not using Loki.
 Uncomment the loki service in docker-compose.yml to enable.
-ARM Compatibility: Build the image on the Raspberry Pi to ensure ARM architecture compatibility.
+ARM Compatibility: The image must be built for ARM architecture (e.g., via GitHub Actions with ARM support).
 Security: The D-Bus configuration is restricted to essential BlueZ interfaces.
-Avoid running the container with --privileged for better security.
+Avoid running with --privileged.
-Health Check: The bluetooth-manager service includes a health check to monitor the Flask server (curl http://localhost:5000).
+PyGObject Dependency: The gi module (via PyGObject) is required for dasbus.
+Ensure libgirepository1.0-dev and gir1.2-glib-2.0 are included in the image.

 Troubleshooting

+ModuleNotFoundError: No module named 'gi': Ensure PyGObject is in requirements.txt and system dependencies (libgirepository1.0-dev, gir1.2-glib-2.0) are installed in the Dockerfile.
+Rebuild the image if necessary.
+Image Not Found: Verify the image field in docker-compose.yml matches the registry path.
+Pull the image manually with docker pull <image>.
 Bluetooth Adapter Not Found: Ensure the Raspberry Pi's Bluetooth adapter is enabled (hciconfig hci0 up).
-D-Bus Errors: Verify /etc/dbus-1/system.d/bluezuser.conf is correctly copied and permissions are set (644).
+D-Bus Errors: Verify /etc/dbus-1/system.d/bluezuser.conf exists in the image and has correct permissions (644).
 Web Interface Unreachable: Check if port 5000 is open and the Raspberry Pi's IP is correct.
 Permission Issues: Confirm the container has NET_ADMIN capability and the D-Bus socket is mounted.
-Loki Not Working: Ensure the loki service is uncommented in docker-compose.yml and the URL in app.py matches (http://loki:3100/loki/api/v1/push).
+Loki Not Working: Ensure the loki service is uncommented and the URL in app.py matches (http://loki:3100/loki/api/v1/push).

 Future Improvements